120.608.01 Genomics for Public Health

 - Tu Th, 1:30 - 2:50pm

-Introduces genomics and modern genetic technologies, emphasizing their application to significant public health problems, to students who have limited prior coursework in molecular biology or molecular genetics.
-Integrates lectures and discussions with computer exercises in laboratory sessions.
-Topics include fundamental principles of molecular biology; genome sequencing and structure; gene cloning; mapping of human disease genes; use of DNA microarrays, protein microarrays, and next generation rapid DNA sequencing methodologies in analysis and treatment of human disease; comparative genomics of model and pathogenic organisms; epigenomics and metagenomics; and genetically modified organisms.
+Introduces genomics and modern genetic technologies, with emphasis on their application to significant public health problems, to students who have limited prior coursework in molecular biology or molecular genetics.
+Lectures and discussions are integrated with computer exercises in laboratory sessions.
+Topics include fundamental principles of molecular biology; genome sequencing and structure; gene cloning; mapping of human disease genes; use of DNA microarrays, protein microarrays, and PCR in analysis and treatment of human disease; comparative genomics of model and pathogenic organisms; mining of genomic databases; and genetically modified organisms.

 - Methods of Assessment:

-Student evaluation based on four online quizzes (1/4 of total), two computer lab exercises (1/4 of total) and a final exam (1/2 of total).
+Student evaluation based on a take-home mid-term exam (1/3 of total) and a final exam (2/3 of total).